-Award amounts must be accepted by the student by going online to the NCTC Financial Aid Portal.
+Award amounts must be accepted by the student before aid can be disbursed.
+Students accept aid online through the NCTC Financial Aid Portal.
 Financial aid grant and loan awards will be applied towards the amounts owed for tuition, fees, and books.
 If a balance due remains, students will be responsible for making a payment with the NCTC Business Office before classes begin.
 Credit balance amounts will be disbursed to students within the first thirty (30) days of class.
 First-time students who are first-time loan borrowers must wait thirty (30) days for their first loan disbursement.
-Refunds are disbursed back to the student based on their "Student Refund Choice" made through the MyNCTC student portal.
+Refunds are disbursed back to the student based on their "Direct Deposit Designation" made through the MyNCTC student portal.